Meatloaf on a Wintry Night

 I can’t believe our engagement was three years ago already.
 Time flies.
 Soak up every moment of life because it does go by so fast!

 I hope you enjoyed this flashback as much as I did!
 Oh, and in case you are wondering what my food intake looked like yesterday, take a look at Tuesday’s post and it was pretty much an exact replica except for I also added lean ground turkey into the mix.
 I am going to be introducing banana today.
-How exciting! :wink:
+How exciting! 😉

 Have a happy Wednesday!